Biruntha/package-amazons3/amazons3/Package.md

 **Obtaining Access Keys to Run the Sample**

- 1. Create a amazon account by visiting <https://aws.amazon.com/s3/>
+ 1. Create an amazon account by visiting <https://aws.amazon.com/s3/>
  2. Obtain the following parameters
    * Access key ID.
    * Secret access key.
    * Desired Server region.
-   * Desired bucket name for the operations.

 You can now enter the credentials in the Amazon S3 client config: